carpentries-incubator/geospatial-python/episodes/12-data-cube.md

 )
 ```

-odc-stac builds a data cube representation from all the relevant files linked in `item_collection` as a Xarray DataSet:
+odc-stac builds a data cube representation from all the relevant files linked in `item_collection` as a Xarray DataSet.
+Let us have a look at it:

 ```python
 print(ds)